robwierzbowski/grunt-build-control/README.md

     options: {
       branchName: 'the branch to make',
       dir: 'the directory to work in'
+      remote: ''
       ///
-      commit: 'false, automatic: ?what would this be...
+      commit: 'false,
-      / built from <app branch name>:<app commit>
+        true: built from <packageName> <appbranchname>:<appcommit>
+          // <packageName> commit message: <appcommitmsg>
-      , OR an interpolated string.',
+          // work from gruntfile dir, then cwd to 'dir' OR an interpolated string.',
+      tag: 'false,
+        true: +0.1.0
+        `git describe --abbrev=0 --tags`: to get last tag +1.1.1 any number, split, add, array.join
-      tag: 'false, or interpolated string'
+        or interpolated string'
+        // warning last tag was not a semver
-      push: 'false, or {
+      push: 'false,
-        remote:
-        branch: '',
-      }

-      [name, url[, force]] to push to
-      //
-      remote: '[url[, name][, force]] to push to
-      ///
+        true: git push <remote> HEAD:<branch>
+        or force: "" --force
     }
   },
 }